-The Compensation Committee has established stock ownership guidelines for senior management, which are re-evaluated periodically.
-In 2015 the ownership guidelines for our executive officers were increased to reflect the following requirements:
+The Compensation Committee has established stock ownership guidelines for senior management, which are reevaluated periodically.
+In 2015, the ownership guidelines for our executive officers were increased to reflect the following requirements:

-Position Previous Ownership Guidelines Current Ownership Guidelines Chief Executive Officer Three times base salary Five times base salary Chief Operating Officer Two times base salary Three times base salary Chief Financial Officer Two times base salary Three times base salary Chief Development Officer One times base salary Two times base salary General Counsel One times base salary Two times base salary
+Position Ownership Guidelines Chief Executive Officer Five times base salary Chief Operating Officer Three times base salary Chief Financial Officer Three times base salary Chief Development Officer Two times base salary General Counsel Two times base salary

 The Chief Executive Officer is authorized to set ownership requirements for other members of the senior management team as appropriate.
 As with the director stock ownership guidelines, the value of a senior officer's stock ownership at any time will be based on the aggregate value of common stock, restricted stock and phantom stock units held by such senior officer.
 Each officer is required to achieve compliance with these guidelines within five years of assuming his or her current position and, once achieved, ownership of the required amount must be maintained for as long as the individual is subject to these guidelines.
-As of December 31, 2015, all Named Executive Officers (as defined on page 46 of this Proxy Statement) had achieved full compliance with this policy.
+As of December 31, 2016, all named executive officers were in compliance with this policy.